oceanprotocol/docs/content/tutorials/marketplace.md

 By doing so, developers can:

-- Change the name of the marketplace.
+- Change the source of the asset information.
 - Implement their own branding, style.
 - Change the source of asset information.
-- Change fee address.
+- Customise the fees

 ## Forking marketplace